radius-project/docs/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-initial-deployment/index.md

    The [`rad resource expose`]({{< ref rad_resource_expose.md >}}) command accepts the resource type, the resource name, and flags for application name and port.
 If you changed any of these values when deploying, update your command to match.
    {{% /alert %}}

-1. Visit the [URL](http://localhost:3000/order) in your browser.
-For now you should see a message like:
+1. Visit the URL http://localhost:3000/order in your browser.
+For now, you should see a message like:

    ```
    {"message":"The container is running, but Dapr has not been configured."}